alxpettit/dynarg/README.md

 Have you ever wanted to have multiple functions with the same signature, but with very different purposes and behavior?

-Maybe you want to make an image editing app.
+- Maybe you want to make an image editing app, with lots of tools.
-Maybe you want to make a Rust GCODE implementation.
+- Maybe you want to make a Rust GCODE implementation.
-Maybe you want to make a modular shell program and dynamically pick arguments out like fruits off a berry bush, while keeping track of which ones haven't been used.
+- Maybe you just want to make a modular shell program and dynamically pick arguments out like fruits off a berry bush, while keeping track of which ones haven't been used.

+Regardless, you probably want an API that can:

+- Match arguments to static strings, to avoid runtime overhead, while maintaining readability.
+- Potentially handle dynamic strings if needed.
+- Handle arbitrary argument types.
+- Provide convenience functions for working with arguments -- e.g., wrapper functions for common types.

+If any of this applies to you, this is a library to consider.
+Note that for _very_ high-performance applications, it might be better to roll your own custom use case with a Vec (ideally recycled!) of enum, to avoid dynamic dispatch.

 This API is at this point considered stable and reasonably mature.
 It is `forbid_unsafe`, and written in pure Rust.
 ### Basic example